Things to Do Green Island

-For something completely different, take to the skies on a Helicopter Scenic Flight You can sit back and enjoy an enchanting view of Green Island and the surrounding reef, in all it’s colours, scale, and glory.
-Indeed a bucket list item!
+For something completely different, take to the skies on a Helicopter Scenic Flight.
+You can sit back and enjoy an enchanting view of Green Island and the surrounding reef.

 Green Island is a unique destination because it gives you reef and rainforest in one visit.
 The low, forested atoll makes access to the rainforest convenient for travellers.
 While you are on the island, make sure to take the self-guided eco walk.

-After all the exhilarating activities – or perhaps instead of them – relax with a cold drink on your sun lounge with an umbrella on the beach.
+After all the exhilarating activities, relax with a cold drink on your sun lounge with a beach umbrella.

-Visiting Green Island Resort to wine, dine and relax your way through the day watching the sunrise and set over the reef waters is a perfectly good plan!
+Make your plan to Visit Green Island Resort to wine, dine and relax your way through the day.